Guernsey: Local food

 A local delicacy is the ormer (Haliotis tuberculata), a variety of abalone harvested under strict laws from beaches at low spring tides.
 Traditional Guernsey recipes include a stew called Guernsey bean jar, notably served at the annual Viaer Marchi festival.
 Its chief ingredients include haricot and butter beans, pork, and shin beef.
 Guernsey gâche (pronounced "gosh") is a special bread made with raisins, sultanas and mixed peel.
 Gâche mélée is a dessert consisting of spiced, chopped apples suspended in a sponge mix.

 Languages

-English is the language in general use by the majority of the population, while Guernésiais, the Norman language of the island, is spoken fluently by only about 2% of the population (according to the 2001 census).
-However, 14% of the population claim some understanding of the language.
-Until the early 20th century, French was the only official language of the Bailiwick, and all deeds for the sale and purchase of real estate in Guernsey were written in French until 1971.
+English is the language in general use by the majority of the population.
+In the 2001 census, Guernésiais, the Norman language of the island, was spoken fluently by about 2% of the population.
+14% of the population claim some understanding of the language.
+Guernésiais and French were recognised as official languages in August 2020.

+Until the early 20th century, French was the only official language of the Bailiwick.
+All deeds for the sale and purchase of real estate in Guernsey were written in French until 1971.
 Family and place names reflect this linguistic heritage.
 George Métivier, a poet, wrote in Guernésiais.
 The loss of the island's language and the Anglicisation of its culture, which began in the 19th century and proceeded inexorably for a century, accelerated sharply when the majority of the island's school children were evacuated to the UK for five years during the German occupation of 1940–45.